How Do I Rate This?

 Onboard Autonomous Navigation

-Onboard autonomous guidance navigation and control requirements have been met in the past by the Deep Space 1, Stardust, and Deep Impact missions, which, collectively, have captured all of NASA’s close-up images of comets.
-For those missions, a system called AutoNav performed an autonomous navigation function, utilizing images of the target body (a comet), computing the spacecraft position, and correcting the camera-body pointing to keep the comet nucleus in view.
+Onboard autonomous guidance, navigation and control requirements have been met in the past by the JPL-led Deep Space 1, Stardust, and Deep Impact missions, which, collectively, have captured all of NASA’s close-up images of comets.
+For those missions, a system called AutoNav performed an autonomous navigation function, utilizing images of the target comet nucleus, computing the spacecraft position, and correcting the camera-body pointing to keep the comet nucleus in view.
 In the case of Deep Space 1 and Deep Impact, AutoNav corrected the spacecraft trajectory as well; and for Deep Impact, this was used to guide the impactor spacecraft to a collision with the nucleus.
-The challenges for future missions would be to provide systems capable of orbital rendezvous, sample capture, and, eventually, sample return.
-This would require autonomous systems that interact with observation systems, onboard planning, and highly accurate onboard reference maps, and would include an extensive array of surface feature-recognition capabilities to provide accurate terrain-relative navigation.
-Autonomous system error-detection and self-maintenance are integrated with autonomous navigation, guidance, and attitude control functions into pre-developed mission flight software, providing a high degree of robustness, intelligence, adaptability, “self-awareness,” and fault recovery (AutoGNC).

 Positions in Space for Celestial Navigation